holoviz/panel/doc/tutorials/basic/serve.md

 Bokeh app running at: http://localhost:5006/app
 ```

-That line shows the URL where your app is being served, in your local machine.
+That line shows the URL where the app is being served, on the local machine.

 Open your browser at [http://localhost:5006/app](http://localhost:5006/app).